Speakers

 Before joining the Coal Authority in 2016, Jon worked in process engineering for minerals and metal production in the steel industry.
 Following a short stint at Newcastle University he’s been involved in a range of collaborative research projects for the minerals and mining sector.

-Business Development Manager, Groundsure
+Business Development Executive, Groundsure

 WILL FARDON